Los Angeles Wrongful Death Attorneys

 - Lost income of the loved one

-Taking legal action after a wrongful death is never easy.
-Dealing with grief and adjusting to life without a family member can overwhelm anyone.
-Standing up for your legal rights does not require taking on additional stress.
-The lawyers at Greene Broillet & Wheeler, LLP, aim to take as much stress off of their clients as possible through the diligent preparation of every aspect of the wrongful death legal claims they pursue.
+Taking legal action after a wrongful death is never easy, especially when you’re dealing with grief and adjusting to life without a family member.
+However, standing up for your legal rights does not have to mean taking on additional stress.
+Our Los Angeles wrongful death lawyers aim to take as much stress away from our clients during a difficult time and advocate on their behalf.

 Contact Our California Wrongful Death Law Firm Today

-At Greene Broillet & Wheeler, LLP, our attorneys have witnessed the devastating aftermath of sudden wrongful deaths.
+Bringing a wrongful death claim can hold responsible parties accountable for the tragic death, and give family members a sense of justice and closure.
+At Greene Broillet & Wheeler, LLP, our Los Angeles attorneys are prepared to explain the process to you and listen to your story with compassion.
 We have handled wrongful death cases involving many different scenarios—from auto collisions to workplace accidents to deadly police misconduct.
 We strive for the moment when our lawyers can help a family move forward after a death and into a better position than when they first called our office.